intellectual-property-office/Assets/README.md

 This is recommended for users who wish to make changes to the style sheets.

 * Download and install <a href="https://nodejs.org/en/">Node.js</a>.
-* Install <a href="https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler">Web Compiler</a> or <a href="https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebExtensionPack2017">Web Essentials 2017</a> for Visual Studio.
+* Install <a href="https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebExtensionPack2017">Web Essentials 2017</a> for Visual Studio.
 * Clone this repository:
     ```sh
     https://github.com/intellectual-property-office/Assets.git